Nickell Robey-Coleman

-Nickell Earl Robey-Coleman (born January 17, 1992) is an American football cornerback who is a free agent.
-He was signed by the Buffalo Bills as an undrafted free agent in 2013 after playing college football at USC.
-Robey-Coleman has also played for the Los Angeles Rams and the Philadelphia Eagles.
+Nickell Earl Robey-Coleman (born January 17, 1992) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was signed by the Buffalo Bills as an undrafted free agent in 2013 after playing college football for the USC Trojans.
+Robey-Coleman has also played for the Los Angeles Rams, Philadelphia Eagles, Detroit Lions and Las Vegas Raiders.

-High school career
+Early life

 A native of Frostproof, Florida, Robey-Coleman attended Frostproof Middle-Senior High School, where he played quarterback, wide receiver, defensive back, and return specialist for the Bulldogs football team.
 During his senior year, in 2009, he had 764 yards on 88 carries (8.9 avg.) with nine touchdowns and caught 17 passes for 232 yards (13.7 avg.) with six touchdowns on offense.
 He had 73 tackles, two interceptions, and two forced fumbles on defense and averaged 17.1 yards on eight punt returns and 34.7 yards on seven kickoff returns.
 Robey-Coleman was ranked as a four-star recruit and the ninth best cornerback coming out of high school by the Rivals.com recruiting service.
 He chose USC over West Virginia, Tennessee, and Clemson, among other schools.

 In addition to playing high school football, he was on Frostproof's baseball and track teams.

 College career

-After graduating high school, Robey-Coleman attended and played college football for USC.
+After graduating high school, Robey-Coleman attended and played college football for the USC Trojans.

 As a freshman, Robey-Coleman started all of the 2010 season when he became a cornerback after playing wide receiver in high school.
 He was named to the 2010 Collegefootballnews.com Freshman All-American honorable mention list, All-Pac-10 honorable mention, and Phil Steele's All-Pac-10 fourth team in recognition of his freshman season.

 Robey-Coleman put together a solid sophomore season in 2011.
 He started in all 12 games, posting a record of 63 tackles (including 5.5 for losses and 2 sacks), a team-high nine deflections, and two interceptions (with one a touchdown).
 He made 12 punt returns for 132 yards total.
 He was a first-team All-Pac-12 selection and was named to the 2011 CollegeFootballNews.com Sophomore All-American second-team.

 In his final season with the Trojans in 2012, Robey-Coleman would once again put together a solid season.
 He was a Jim Thorpe Award candidate and returned punts and kicks for the Trojans.
 He was a second-team All-Pac-12 selection in 2012.

-Robey-Coleman decided to forgo his senior season and entered the 2013 NFL Draft.
+Robey-Coleman decided to forgo his senior season and entered the 2013 NFL draft.